hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 Finally, you can start the load-generator from the IDE or by running `./mvnw spring-boot:run`.

+## Start IssuerVerifier AcaPy with Mediator
+It is possible to connect the IssuerVerifier AcaPys to a mediator.
+To enable the mediator set `ENABLE_MEDIATOR=true` in the `.env` file

+### Limitations
+- the mediator is not scaled horizontally
+- the mediator is using an askar wallet backed by an in-memory SQLite database

 ## Troubleshooting

 ### Issues during system start up